 Our business and results of operations are affected by international, national and regional economic conditions.
-Financial markets in the United States and elsewhere have been experiencing extreme disruption during the past year, including, among other things, extreme volatility in security prices, severely diminished liquidity and credit availability, ratings downgrades of certain investments and declining values of others.
-Recent reports have indicated that the global economy has begun to emerge from recession, but the improvement, thus far, has been weak and there can be no assurance that the global economy will not slip back into a recessionary mode.
-Slowing or declining economic growth in the United States and elsewhere may lead to reduced industrial production which, in turn, may lead to lower demand and lower prices for oil and gas, which may adversely affect our results of operations.
+Financial markets in the United States experienced severe disruption in the second half of 2008 and much of 2009.
+The global economy was in a recession.
+In 2010, the global economy began a gradual recovery.
+While stabilization has begun, the economy remains fragile.
+Downside risks remain for 2011, including continuing high unemployment, reduced consumer spending and high government deficits.
+A recurrence of recessionary conditions or declining economic growth in the United States and elsewhere may lead to reduced industrial production which, in turn, may lead to lower demand and lower prices for oil and gas, which may adversely affect our results of operations.